Socialist realism: Film

-Discussions of film as a tool of the Soviet state began in the early twentieth century.
 Leon Trotsky argued that cinema could be used to supplant the influence of the Orthodox Church in Russia.
 In the early 1930s, Soviet filmmakers applied socialist realism in their work.
 Notable films include Chapaev, which shows the role of the people in the history-making process.
 The theme of revolutionary history was developed in films such as The Youth of Maxim by Grigori Kozintsev and Leonid Trauberg, Shchors by Dovzhenko, and We are from Kronstadt by E. Dzigan.
 The shaping of the new man under socialism was a theme of films such as A Start Life by N. Ekk, Ivan by Dovzhenko, Valerii Chkalov by M. Kalatozov and the film version of Tanker "Derbent" (1941).
 Some films depicted the part of peoples of the Soviet Union against foreign invaders: Alexander Nevsky by Eisenstein, Minin and Pozharsky by Pudovkin, and Bogdan Khmelnitsky by Savchenko.
 Soviet politicians were the subjects in films such as Yutkevich's trilogy of movies about Lenin.
 Socialist realism was also applied to Hindi films of the 1940s and 1950s.
 These include Chetan Anand's Neecha Nagar (1946), which won the Grand Prize at the 1st Cannes Film Festival, and Bimal Roy's Two Acres of Land (1953), which won the International Prize at the 7th Cannes Film Festival.